 Eating healthy can seem like a chore when exploring the ins and outs of options available while working.
 Meal prepping has gained popularity as a way to save time, money and eat healthier.
 With advance planning, individuals can prepare meals based on their specific goals and nutritional needs.
+Hopefully these meal prep tips can help you.

 Meal prepping can span a whole day of food or a meal for each day of the week.
 In general, Sunday has become the international meal prep day for those who like to plan for a whole week.
 Once a bulk amount of food is cooked, it is then portioned out for daily consumption.
 This is preferred because it removes a lot of hassle.